 Article manuscripts should be prepared for anonymous review.
 They must be original, unpublished work and not be under consideration at another publication.

-3. Please use a References section to cite full bibliographic information.
+- Please use a Reference List to cite full bibliographic information.
 Do not use notes for citations.
 If notes are needed, use Endnotes rather than Footnotes, after the main text and before the References section.

-8. Also in the first endnote, credit anonymous reviewer(s) if you feel your paper benefited from those comments (if only to acknowledge that the paper has gone through a blind review process and that the published version of the paper benefited from that process).
+- Also in the first endnote, credit anonymous reviewer(s) if you feel your paper benefited from those comments (if only to confirm that the paper has gone through a blind review process and that the published version benefited from that process).

 Publication Ethics Statement